Diaphragm valve

-Diaphragm valves (or membrane valves) consists of a valve body with two or more ports, a flexible diaphragm, and a "weir or saddle" or seat upon which the diaphragm closes the valve.
+A diaphragm valve, or membrane valve, consists of a valve body with two or more ports, a flexible diaphragm, and a weir, saddle, or seat upon which the diaphragm closes the valve.
 The valve body may be constructed from plastic, metal or other materials depending on the intended use.

 Categories

-There are two main categories of diaphragm valves: one type seals over a "weir" (saddle) and the other (sometimes called a "full bore or straight-through" valve) seals over a seat.
+There are two main categories of diaphragm valves: One type seals over a weir, or saddle, and the other (sometimes called a full-bore or straight-through valve) seals over a seat.
 In general, straight-through diaphragm valves are used in on-off applications and weir-type diaphragm valves are used for control or throttling applications.
-While diaphragm valves usually come in two-port forms (2/2-way diaphragm valve), they can also come with three ports (3/2-way diaphragm valves also called T-valves) and more (so called block-valves).
+While diaphragm valves usually come in two-port forms (2/2-way diaphragm valve), they can also come with three ports (3/2-way diaphragm valves, also called T-valves) and more (so called block-valves).
 When more than three ports are included, they generally require more than one diaphragm seat; however, special dual actuators can handle more ports with one membrane.

 Diaphragm valves can be manual or automated.
 Automated diaphragm valves may use pneumatic, hydraulic or electric actuators along with accessories such as solenoid valves, limit switches and positioners.

-In addition to the well known, two way shut off or throttling diaphragm valve, other types include: Three way zero deadleg valve, sterile access port, block and bleed, valbow and tank bottom valve.
+In addition to the well-known two-way shut-off and throttling diaphragm valves, other types include the three-way zero-deadleg valve, the sterile access port, the block and bleed valve, the valbow and the tank-bottom valve.